 Entering the DCU Center

-Students must check in at 8:00AM in the South Exhibition Hall via Door 2.
+Students must check in at 8:00AM in the North Exhibition Hall via Door 2.

 All family and guests must enter the DCU Center Arena through Doors 10-14, the main entrance at the intersection of Major Taylor Blvd and Foster Street.

 To ensure the safety and comfort of all guests attending events at the DCU Center, event attendees, including graduates will be subject to a search upon entering the facility.
 Please note that any persons with prohibited articles will be turned away at the entrances.

-- Any bags measuring greater than 14" X 16" will NOT be permitted into the arena, such as backpacks, knapsacks, luggage, parcels, briefcases, tablets and like articles.
+- Any bags measuring greater than 5" X 7" will NOT be permitted into the arena, such as large purses, backpacks, knapsacks, luggage, parcels, briefcases, tablets and like articles.
 Medical bags and diaper bags will be allowed and will be checked prior to entry.

 - Firearms, explosives, pepper spray, or other weapons.